 The prognosis for fibrosarcoma depends on the location of the tumour as well as how far it has progressed.
 These tumours can be tricky because they send out almost invisible tentacles, which can be impossible to see.
 Any cells left behind can cause a recurrence of the growth.
 Unfortunately, this is quite common.
 Your veterinarian will most likely refer you to a veterinary oncologist, who specialises in the treatment of cancer in animals.

-Chemotherapy may be given to your cat before surgery is performed to shrink the tumour and then it may be resumed after surgery to kill off any remaining cancer cells.
+- Chemotherapy is sometimes given to your cat before surgery to shrink the tumour.
+It may resume after surgery to kill off any remaining cancer cells.
 Unlike in humans, chemotherapy doesn’t cause your cat to lose his hair.
 In my experience with having a cat undergo chemotherapy, it would knock her about for a day or two, and she would be quite lethargic, but would quickly bounce back.

-Where a combination of surgery, radiation therapy, and/or chemotherapy have occurred, the mean survival rate is between 2-3 years.
+Where a combination of surgery, radiation therapy, and/or chemotherapy have occurred, the median survival rate is between 2-3 years.

-Over recent years, vaccine protocols have changed.
+- Over recent years, vaccine protocols have changed.
 Many veterinarians don’t recommend the FeLV unless your cat is a high risk.
-Indoor only cats (who are not used for breeding) may be better off not receiving this vaccination.

-It is now generally accepted that low-risk cats (such as those indoors) only need to have their routine vaccinations F3 every three years.
+- Low-risk cats only need routine vaccinations every three years.
 Again, speak to your own veterinarian about this as your own personal circumstances may necessitate more frequent vaccinations.

-Keep a close eye on your cat after he has been vaccinated.
+- Keep a close eye on your cat after a vaccination.
 In some cases, a small lump will appear after a vaccination, this is normal and the result of the formation of a granuloma.
-However, any post-vaccination lump should be watched closely.
+However, any post-vaccination lump warrents close monitoring.
 If it has not resolved within two weeks, see a veterinarian.
 In the meantime, apply a warm compress to the area.